 The SNAP program determines eligibility and distribution of benefits through household size and income.
-Other qualification may include state citizenship and employment status.
+Other qualifications may include state citizenship and employment status.
 Applicants who are interested in the program will need to provide comprehensive information regarding their demographics, income and expenses before they are awarded any assistance.
 Those who are granted SNAP benefits will need to be aware of the food and grocery items that apply.

 Learn About Wyoming Food Stamps Requirements